Published on March 31, 2021

 Source for any Bloomberg index is Bloomberg Index Services Limited.
 BLOOMBERG® is a trademark and service mark of Bloomberg Finance L.P. and its affiliates (collectively “Bloomberg”).
 Bloomberg owns all proprietary rights in the Bloomberg Indices.
 Bloomberg does not approve or endorse this material, or guarantees the accuracy or completeness of any information herein, or makes any warranty, express or implied, as to the results to be obtained therefrom and, to the maximum extent allowed by law, neither shall have any liability or responsibility for injury or damages arising in connection therewith.

 The 60/40 blend is composed of 60% Standard & Poor’s 500 Index (S&P) and 40% Bloomberg U.S. Aggregate Bond Index (Agg) and assumes monthly rebalancing.
-The S&P is an unmanaged index that is widely regarded as the standard for measuring large cap U.S. stock market performance.
-The Agg is an unmanaged index that is widely regarded as a standard for measuring U.S. investment grade bond market performance.
+The S&P is widely regarded as the standard for measuring large cap U.S. stock market performance.
+The Agg is widely regarded as a standard for measuring U.S. investment grade bond market performance.
 These indices do not incur expenses and are not available for investment.
 These indices include reinvestment of dividends and/or interest income.

 References to specific companies, market sectors, or investment themes herein do not constitute recommendations to buy or sell any particular securities.